-All HBO2 providers shall undergo a period of proctored experience after completing a UHMSapproved Introductory Course in Hyperbaric Medicine prior to working without direct, in-person oversight by an Independent Supervisor of HBO2.
-Health care facilities have discretion to formulate their own criteria/training parameters, but the following guidelines provide a reasonable standard.
+All HBO2 providers shall undergo a period of proctored experience after completing a UHMS-approved Introductory Course in Hyperbaric Medicine prior to working without direct, in-person

 - A minimum of five (5) proctored consultations and attend more than twenty-five (25) hyperbaric sessions (see Note iii), which shall be overseen by an appropriately qualified HBO2 facility Medical Director or other Independent Supervisor of HBO2. - Face-to-face supervision should be followed by a review of the subsequent one hundred (100) treatments.
 This can be accomplished through a chart review or through the center's electronic health record, as part of a Focused Professional Practice Evaluation (FPPE) process recommended and outlined by The Joint Commission.11